4564516/my_rag_project/artifacts/processed_docs/ebert2024/ebert2024/ebert2024.md

 Most of these training, fine-tuning and inference computations are conducted in data centers.
 The power usage effectiveness (PUE) metric reflects the energy efficiency of a data center.
 It indicates the ratio of the total energy needed by a data center, including components such as cooling, to the energy used solely by computational devices.
 A PUE of 1.0 would imply ideal efficiency, meaning that the data center uses only the energy necessary to power the computational devices.
 The average data center PUE in 2023 was 1.58 globally[\[74\]](#page-11-21) and 1.6 in the EU [\[26\]](#page-10-46).

-#### 4 Regulation of Data Centers
+# 4 Regulation of Data Centers

 Data centers run all kinds of operations, such as cloud computing, crypto currencies and the Internet at large.
 Recently, AI training and inference have experienced massive growth.
 Broad data center regulation, therefore, indirectly governs the environmental effects of AI and constitutes the backdrop against which specific AI regulation must be viewed.
 Taking a look at the requirements for data centers can help to find a coherent and effective interpretation of the requirements in the AI Act as it builds on already available data and established methodology.

-# 4.1 EU Data Collection and Reporting **Obligations for Data Centers**
+# 4.1 EU Data Collection and Reporting Obligations for Data Centers

 In the EU, data collection and reporting obligations for data centers were established by two recent legal acts, Art.
 12 of the recast Energy Efficiency Directive EU/2023/1791 of September 13, 2023 ("EED"), and the Commission Delegated Regulation EU/2024/1364 of March 14, 2024 ("Delegated Regulation").
-The new rules apply to all data centers in the EU with a power demand of the installed information technology (IT) of at least 500kW, which includes smallsized data centers.
+The new rules apply to all data centers in the EU with a power demand of the installed information technology (IT) of at least 500kW, which includes small-sized data centers.
 Data center operators are required to collect, make publicly available and report to a EU database information that is deemed relevant for the sustainability assessment of the data centers and the industry as a whole.
 The reporting is mandated on an annual basis.

 The required data includes energy consumption, power utilization, temperature set points, waste heat utilisation, water usage and use of renewable energy (EED, Annex VII(c)).
 Notably, while the EED focuses on energy and power, the reporting of water usage is a significant step forward as both energy and water consumption have raised concerns in AI settings [49, 55].
 In addition, the Water Framework Directive can be harnessed to limit the overall amount water a data center may consume, and also control for any potential loss of water quality [33].

 The Delegated Regulation provides specific key performance indicators and methodology.
 Most notable is the requirement to measure and report the energy consumption of the installed information technology.
-Following the standard-methodology for the calculation of PUE, 1 the energy consumption must be measured at the uninterruptible power system (UPS) or, if not existent, at the power distribution unit (PDU) or at another point specified by the data center (see Delegated Regulation, Annex II(1)(e); see also the appendix, Figure 1 as Categories 1-3.
+Following the standard-methodology for the calculation of PUE, the energy consumption must be measured at the uninterruptible power system (UPS) or, if not existent, at the power distribution unit (PDU) or at another point specified by the data center (see Delegated Regulation, Annex II(1)(e); see also the appendix, Figure 1 as Categories 1-3.

 The data centers must report to the EU database directly or via a national reporting scheme, if such a scheme is implemented by the Member State.
 From the reported data the Commission calculates the data center sustainability indicators which are made publicly available on an aggregate level.
-They include the power usage effectiveness (PUE), the water usage effectiveness (WUE)<sup>2</sup>, the energy reuse factor (ERF)<sup>3</sup>, and the renewable energy factor  $(REF)^4$ .
+They include the power usage effectiveness (PUE), the water usage effectiveness (WUE)<sup>2</sup>, the energy reuse factor (ERF)<sup>3</sup>, and the renewable energy factor (REF)<sup>4</sup>.

-### **Energy Management Systems and Energy** 4.2
+# 4.2 Energy Management Systems and Energy Audits

 The EED also requires that Member States mandate companies with an average annual energy consumption of more than 10 TJ to conduct an energy audit at least every four years and those with a consumption of more than 85 TJ to implement an energy management system including regular energy audits (Art.
 11 EED).
 This would also apply to operators of data centers.
 The Directive sets

 up certain minimum criteria for energy audits (Annex VI EED) and refers to the relevant international or European standards (Recital 80 EED).
 The legal minimum criteria, however, do not dictate how energy consumption should be measured.

-### German 2023 Energy Efficiency Act
+#### 4.3 German 2023 Energy Efficiency Act

 In Germany, the Energy Efficiency Act of 8 Nov 2023 implements the EED and establishes a national reporting scheme and additional requirements, including specific efficiency and renewable energy targets for data centers.
 The Act broadens the scope of the reporting obligation to include even smaller data centers, upwards of 300 kW (Sec.
 13).
-It also expands the duty to set up an energy management system to data centers and operators of ICT-i.e., customers of colocation data centers-of more than 50 kW (Sec.
+It also expands the duty to set up an energy management system to data centers and operators of ICT—i.e., customers of colocation data centers—of more than 50 kW (Sec.
 12).
 Most importantly, it sets targets on energy efficiency and renewable energy use, requiring data centers to reach a PUE factor between 1.5 and 1.2 and an ERF of 10% to 20 % depending on their age (Sec.
 11), and to run on 50 % renewable energy, increasing that factor to 100% by 1 Jan 2027 (Sec.
 11).
 Lastly, it requires data center operators to inform their customers on an annual basis on the energy consumption directly attributable to them (Sec.
 15).

 #### 4.4 Regulation Outside the EU